NEXT plc – Annual report – 27 January 2024

 Our workforce

-• Discussing the output of employee engagement surveys and agreeing follow up actions.
+- Discussing the output of employee engagement surveys and agreeing follow up actions.

-• Online performance, development and feedback tools.
+- Online performance, development and feedback tools.

-During the year we held our annual Recruit, Reward and Retain (RRR) workforce forums.
-These meetings form the workforce advisory panels as referred to in the UK Corporate Governance Code.
-Dame Dianne Thompson, one of our non-executive directors, attended the meetings along with Lord Wolfson (Chief Executive), the Group HR Director and workforce representatives for each division of the business.
+This was our second year of Business Review Meetings, which replaced our annual Recruit, Reward and Retain (RRR) workforce forums.
+These meetings form the workforce advisory panels as referred to in the UK Corporate Governance Code and focus on specific business outputs such as efficiencies and ideas to improve engagement.
+Dame Dianne Thompson, one of our non-executive directors, attended the meetings along with the Chief Executive, our HR Director and workforce representatives for each division of the business.
 These meetings offer our employees the chance to voice their opinions on the issues that are important to them.
 Following discussion on the key issues in different parts of the business, actions were agreed and feedback was reviewed by the Board.
-Agreed actions from matters raised in 2021 included:

 Employee engagement surveys